Castel44/FPGA-based-platform-for-Lightweight-Cryptographic-Algorithms/Docs/ReadMe_project.txt

 Board used: Digilent  Zybo  Zynq-7000
 Vivado Version: 2018.1
-Brief description of project: We will compare some different lightweight block ciphers on a common FPGA platform.
+Brief description of project: We will compare some different lightweight block ciphers on a common FPGA platform and show how an FPGA board can be used effectively as a common evaluation platform for comparing cryptographic primitives.
-Our focus is mostly on resource utilization and power consumption of those ciphers.
+We are mostly focused in obtaining resource utilization and power consumption figures for those ciphers.
-For what regards power consumption we will obtain it from simulation and also experimentally probing the board.
+For what regards power consumption we will get it both from simulation and experimentally probing the board.
+The results will be compared with the ones vailable in literature.

 Description of archive :
 Every Cipher has his own directory, with the full vivado project on it.